HamishDelap/CSVtoMusic/README.md

 # CSVtoMusic
-Currently gets every crime in wiltshire in one month and gets th type of crime.
+Currently gets every crime in wiltshire in one month and gets the type of crime.
-It then assigns each criem type to a note and plays the music.
+It then assigns each crime type to a note and plays the music.